Robertehill/code-blog-REH/ReadMe.md

 Natalie helped with truncateArticles a little. used code from Natalie for reference on the filtering function and from stackoverflow.
 Jesse helped me to understand and use handlebars.
+Natalie helped me understand the Ajax requests for the template.